 - Wanna go to Thailand?
 Check the visa policy here.
 Most Western countries can stay up to 30 days without a visa.

 - Do not leave home without a travel insurance!
 Thefts and accidents are frequent in Thailand!
+Here’s why you should buy travel insurance!

 - I paid 160 baht (4 euros) my 4-hour bus ride from Chiang Mai to Pai.
 Be prepared, the ride will hardly be restful, cause the road is very bumpy!
 You’ll feel like you’re riding a rollercoaster!
-Now you know 🙂
+Now you know 🙂 Coming from afar?
+Check the latest flight prices to go to Chiang Mai first!

 - I said it earlier, to get around, you’ll have to rent a scooter or a bicycle.
 Renting a scooter is not expensive : 200 baht per day (5 euros).
 The basic bicycles can be rent for 50 baht (1.25€) per day but don’t take ’em!
 You won’t go far, especially with all the slopes there.
 Get the better ones, it’s 120 baht (3 euros) per day.
 Those ones are efficient.
 Tested and approved!